This is a comprehensive guide to multi-cloud billing and cost management.

-For that you need an end-to-end integration: A project is created and approved with a budget before a single cloud resource is used.
-As cloud resource consumption can vary greatly over a projects lifecycle it is not easy to plan a budget that fits exactly and keep it in check.
+For that, you need an end-to-end integration: A project is created and approved with a budget before a single cloud resource is used.
+As cloud resource consumption can vary greatly over the lifecycle of a project it is not easy to plan a budget that fits exactly and keep it in check.

-All stages of the product - e.g. development, staging and production - have to share the overall budget for the project.
-Since you can't cut off a project when budget is exceeded you need to implement processes that regulate the costs beforehand.
+All stages of the product - e.g. development, staging, and production - have to share the overall budget for the project.
+Since you can't cut off a project when the budget is exceeded you need to implement processes that regulate the costs beforehand.

 Excursion: Multi-Cloud Organization Done Right

-They integrate platforms, define landing zones, organize provisioning, ensure continuous compliance and provide cross cloud transparency.
+They integrate platforms, define landing zones, organize provisioning, ensure continuous compliance and provide cross-cloud transparency.
 All this is centralized in a tool and highly automated.
 Manual processes are not scalable when DevOps grows.
 Self-service is implemented to decouple DevOps from cloud governance and the cloud foundation team.
-That accalerates time to cloud for DevOps and time to market for the business.
+That accelerates time-to-cloud for DevOps and time to market for the business.

 Step #4 - Cloud Governance to Boost Development

-This model transforms the cloud foundation team from a cost to a profit center because they charge internally and there is a detailled cost allocation.
+This model transforms the cloud foundation team from a cost to a profit center because they charge internally and there is a detailed cost allocation.